From Coins to 25%, 1.10k+ In Equity At 18

 Edit 6: 2025-02-20, Adani stock is down again by 4.5% due to bribery charges by USA, as Times Of India reports.
 A bit of old news as I don’t consume news and I don’t have high expectations, unlike what high, artificially infalted, PE ratio of company says.

 Edit 8: (2025-03-08) Despite the continued bear trend, I was able to take the trash out of my portfolio, free up capital.
 A limit sell order I had earlier placed has been executed.
 I did lot of mental calculations, even including transaction charges, managed my greed and set a value that will leave me with a net profit.
 I used the money from it, and some additional to invest in a good stock.
 Now even my investment value is more than1 Lakh.
 I didn't invest too much as I also have to pay college fee too.
 If I had set GTT high, it wouldn't be executed and I wouldn't be able to take advantage of current bear market.
-Now I also have one less company to worry about.
+Now I also have one less company to worry about, and now my portfolio is above 1.10K.